CeyhanYildiz/Network_Zmq/README.md

 2. **Server Response**: Upon receiving the username and password request, the server processes it and replies back to the client.
 The server responds with `PickMovieUsername!K******07:created`, indicating that the username `KingKong007` has been successfully created.

 3. **Client Picks Movie**: Following the creation of the username, the client sends another request to the server specifying the movie preferences.
-The request is in the form `PickMovieKingKong0071234Koe1234?Year:2021:Horror`.
+The request is in the form `PickMovie?KingKong007 1234Koe1234 Horror`.

 4. **Server Response with Movie Selection**: The server processes the movie request and replies back to the client with the selected movie.
-The response is `PickMovieKingKong0071234Koe1234!TheBlackPhone`, indicating that the movie "The Black Phone" has been selected.
+The response is `PickMovie!KingKong007 TheBlackPhone`, indicating that the movie "The Black Phone" has been selected.

 ### Shows

 1. **Client Picks Show**: Following the creation of the username, the client sends another request to the server specifying the show preferences.
-The request is in the form `PickShowKingKong0071234Koe1234?Year:2017Genre:Drama`.
+The request is in the form `PickShow?KingKong007 1234Koe1234 Drama`.

 2. **Server Response with Show Selection**: The server processes the show request and replies back to the client with the selected show.
-The response is `PickShowKingKong0071234Koe1234!TheGoodDoctor`, indicating that the show "The Good Doctor" has been selected.
+The response is `PickShow!KingKong007 TheGoodDoctor`, indicating that the show "The Good Doctor" has been selected.